Where can I ride an ebike?

 Most recreational and national parks will have bicycle trails that can be ridden on Electric Mountain Bikes.
 If you plan to do some off-roading these are your best bet as they are designed for bike riding, the cycling surface on these trails will be a little more compact from other people riding bikes on them than paths off the beaten track.

-Electric bikes designed for off-road and mountain bike use are called eMTB’s (Electric Mountain Bikes). eMTBs are usually heavier than urban specific electric bikes as the frame is designed to be more rugged and durable in order to withstand impacts that you would not otherwise experience on an urban bike. eMTB frames will often have suspension to help withstand bumps and uneven terrain and are are seldom found on street bikes.
+Electric bikes designed for off-road and mountain bike use are called eMTB’s (Electric Mountain Bikes). eMTBs are usually heavier than urban specific electric bikes as the frame is designed to be more rugged and durable in order to withstand impacts that you would not otherwise experience on an urban bike. eMTB frames will often have suspension to help withstand bumps and uneven terrain and are seldom found on street bikes.

 Off-road riding tends to wear your battery down quicker than riding in the street due to the uneven terrain and variable gradients, having wider tires will also be a contributing factor to eating away at your battery too due to increased surface area and traction.
-If you use your ebike as a crossover, it is important to bare in mind that your battery may wear down faster while off-roading that while on the street so that you can make sure you don’t go too far off road and run the battery down to empty!
+If you use your ebike as a crossover, it is important to bare in mind that your battery may wear down faster while off-roading than while on the street so that you can make sure you don’t go too far off road and run the battery down to empty!